CyanoHao/DegreenWorldMap/README.md

 ## How to Build

-This addon is developed on Linux.
-Building on Windows is not tested.
+This addon can be built on Linux (incl.
+WSL) or MSYS2. macOS is not supported for the assumption of GNU utils.

 Dependencies:
-* Wine for FidelityFX CLI, AMD’s image upscaling tool based on FidelityFX Super Resolution (FSR).
-  * Wine is not required when using WSL – Windows programs will seamlessly run on host OS.
-  * DXVK recommended (while wined3d also work).
 * ImageMagick, image processing tool.
 * zip.